Power take-off: Technical standardization

+Inch-denominated shafts are round, rectangular, square, or splined; metric shafts are star, bell, or football-shaped.

 Due to ever-increasing horsepower requirements from farm implements, and higher horsepower engines being installed in farm tractors, a still larger type (designated as Type 4) has been added to ISO 500.
 It operates at a higher rotational speed of 1300 rpm in order to allow for power transfer at reduced levels of torque.
 The shaft has 22 splines with a major diameter of 57.5 millimeters (mm).
 It is meant to handle PTO powers up to 450 kilowatts (kW), or roughly 600 horsepower (hp).

-All four types rotate counterclockwise when viewed from inside the tractor's cab; when standing behind the tractor, the shaft turns clockwise.
+All four types rotate counterclockwise when viewed looking back from inside the tractor's cab; when standing behind the tractor and looking directly at the shaft, it turns clockwise.

 A 10-spline type was used with some early equipment such as the 1948 Land Rover.
 A six-spline adapter was usually supplied.
 It is customary for agricultural machines manufacturers to provide the nominal PTO power specification, an indication of the available instantaneous power at the shaft.
 Newer tractors may come equipped with 540/540E and/or 1000/1000E options that allow the tractor to power certain low-power-demand implements like hay rakes or tedders using lower engine speeds to maintain the revolutions per minute needed, using less fuel and placing less stress on the engine – thereby improving efficiency and reducing costs.

 The first industry standard for PTO design was adopted by ASAE (the American Society of Agricultural Engineers) in April 1927.
 The PTO rotational speed was specified as 536 ± 10 rpm; the direction was clockwise.
 The speed was later changed to 540 rpm.